 At first glance, you will find MiniTool ShadowMaker is a professional backup software and sync software for Windows 10/8/7 since it is designed to back up system, disks, partitions, files & folders, and sync files & folders.

 In addition, MiniTool ShadowMaker can be a hard drive cloning software.
 With its Clone Disk feature, you can easily clone your disk including system disk and data disk to another hard drive.
 Everything – system settings, apps, personal files, important documents, etc. are cloned to the target drive.

 Now, get MiniTool ShadowMaker Trial Edition that can be freely used in 30 days from the following button.
 Then, start the disk cloning.

-- Double-click the icon of this PC cloning software.
+- Double-click the icon of this PC cloning software to open it.